 Slow Cooking

-Place bones in slow cooker.
+- Place bones in the slow cooker.

-Strain broth into a large heat-proof container to cool before storing or strain some into a cup for sipping.
+- Strain broth into a large heat-proof container to cool before storing or strain some into a cup for sipping.

-You can easily omit any of the vegetables listed above and add any vegetable to suit your taste.
+- You can easily omit any of the vegetables listed above and add any vegetable to suit your taste.

 - Prep Time: 10 minutes